JustScriptin/codebase-to-repo/README.md

 8. [License](#license)

 ## Features
-- Recursively generates a “tree” representation of your directories.
+- Recursively generates a "tree" representation of your directories.
 - Excludes specified directories (e.g., `node_modules`, `.git`) from both the tree and the final output.
 - Excludes certain files (e.g., `.env`) from the final output.
 - Allows inclusion of only specific file extensions (e.g., `js`, `ts`, `md`) or exact file names (like `Dockerfile`).